X3npai/learn_git/readme.md

 ## Hello Git
-- I'm adding this from 'feature-brach'
+- I'm adding this from 'feature-branch'